 Ancient Chinese fortune tellers potter about outside the entrance.
 If you’re feeling spiritual, you can visit them for a reading.

-Day Four: The Best of Chic HK Island
+The Best of Chic HK Island

 10am: Explore Central District

 Central district is home to many quirky coffee bars and boutique stores and you can have a pleasant time picking up some unique finds here or simply browsing.
 Be sure to check out the PMQ building which features pop up stores selling handicrafts, articles of clothing designed by local designers, and free art exhibitions.